liammateo20242/Blockchain-Based-Financial-Planning-Budgeting-and-Forecasting/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Security Considerations
+## Support

-- All contracts implement proper access controls
-- Input validation is performed on all public functions
-- Budget constraints are enforced in cost tracking
-- Emergency severity levels are validated
+For support and questions:
+- Create an issue in the GitHub repository
+- Contact the development team
+- Check the documentation wiki

-## Future Enhancements
+## Roadmap

-- Integration with IoT sensors for automated maintenance triggers
+- [ ] Integration with external financial data sources
-- Mobile app for field technicians
-- Advanced reporting and analytics
+- [ ] Advanced forecasting algorithms
+- [ ] Multi-signature budget approvals
+- [ ] Real-time performance dashboards
+- [ ] Mobile application interface
-- Integration with external maintenance systems
+- [ ] Integration with traditional banking systems
+  \`\`\`

+Now let's create the PR details file: